VirtualShip/virtualship.github.io/products/a/a52dec.md

 ```
 ship refurbish a52dec
 ```
-Finally, the remove a52dec cleanly from your system, use:
+Finally, to remove a52dec cleanly from your system, use:
 ```
 ship return a52dec
 ```